galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >   >      * "Rdata file to explore": "dataset on RData"
 >   >      * "File with .Rdata content details": file of **`RData binary file reader`**
 >   >      * "Select which attribute(s) you want to extract": select everything but "trend"
 >   >      * ⚠️ Please note that the tool `RData parser` creates separated files, each of them containing one column.
-Therefore we left the column headed by "TREND" aside on purpose because we don't need it for what will follows.
+The file with the "TREND" header can be let aside as we don't need it for what will follows.
 >   > * Search for the tool `Coller deux jeux de données l'un à côté de l'autre` to create a file comporting all the data     required with the following parameters:
 >   >      * "Coller":  file of **RData parser** headed with "SPECIES"
 >   >      * "et": file of **RData parser** with headed with "SITE"